islomar/my-notes/java-application-performance-tuning-and-memory-management.md

   - All the data which is not in the Stack
   - **Shared by all the threads**
   ![](java-application-performance-tuning-and-memory-management/heap-example-1.png)
+  - A primative `int` which is a class level attribute will be stored on the heap (it must be because it's only accessible from an object on the heap).
+It won't be stored as a pointer to another heap object though, simply as a value within the class level object.
 - **The Heap and the Stack together: an example**
   - Objects are stored on the Heap
   - Variables are a reference to the object